3D-Slides/RTVS360/README.md

 # 3DSlides.io
 ## 3D Slides in the Browser

-A better, faster, more immursive storytelling experience
+A better, faster, more immersive storytelling experience

 To get started, [fork](https://github.com/3D-Slides/RTVS360/new/master?readme=1#fork-destination-box) the repo.